SFTP vs API Integrations: Which Is the Best to Choose?

 Final Thoughts

 Let’s say that SFTP and API integrations have different target audiences.
-SFTP integration is more suitable for those businesses who aim to send files in bulk over a secure channel and with certain intervals in time.
+SFTP integration is more suitable for businesses that aim to send files in bulk over a secure channel at certain intervals in time.
 Meanwhile, API integration is more about the near real-time data exchange between software services.

 SFTP integration is suitable for:API integration is suitable for: